 It is a great way to boost your muscle recovery after working out in the gym and an ideal way to de-stress after a long and stressful day.
 For more information on the Health Benefits of Infrared Sauna – see here.

 DO YOU NEED TO PREHEAT AN INFRARED SAUNA?

 Yes, you will need to preheat the sauna before you get in.
 The best way to do this is to switch it on while you are getting ready.

 That way it will be ready to use when you are changed and ready to go.
 The amount of time it takes to heat up will vary depending on the sauna model, but in general, you should allow about 15 minutes.

 You should aim to spend at least 10 minutes in the sauna.
 This is the minimum amount of time needed to work up a sweat.
 If you are a beginner you can start with shorter times and work your way up.

 Experienced sauna users will often stay in for 15 minutes, sometimes even longer.
 Never stay in longer than you feel comfortable and remember to always stay hydrated and drink water.
-For more information on How Much Water Should I Drink In The Sauna – see here.
+For more see: How Long Should You Stay in a Sauna – click here.

 HOW HOT IS AN INFRARED SAUNA?